-Reports of recent declines in U.S. life expectancy have sparked widespread concern, yet the underlying statistics are often misunderstood or misinterpreted.
+After several years of declining life expectancy, Americans are now living longer lives than ever, according to recent news from the Centers for Disease Control and Prevention.
+Yet, statistics like these are often misunderstood or misinterpreted.
 Life expectancy is a composite measure shaped by mortality patterns across the lifespan, sensitive to short-term shocks such as pandemics and overdose rates, as well as longstanding conditions including access to health care, economic insecurity, and systemic inequities.
 This event will explore how life expectancy is calculated in the United States, look at what the numbers do – and do not – tell us about population health, and describe how U.S. methods and outcomes compare with those of peer nations.

 Agenda